BindusekharGorintla/AI-Agents-with-databricks/Readme.md

 ## Oncology Clinical Research Multi-Agent System
-A comprehensive workshop project demonstrating advanced AI agent development using Databricks, MLflow, and LangGraph for Oncology clinical research data analysis.
+This workshop project shows how to build smart AI agents for oncology clinical research using Databricks, MLflow, and LangGraph.

-This system combines structured clinical trial data, document retrieval, and biomedical literature search capabilities through a sophisticated multi-agent architecture.
+The system brings together:

+🧪 Clinical trial data – structured information about trials

+📂 Documents – internal files and metadata

+📚 Biomedical literature – research papers from sources like PubMed

+All of these are connected through a multi-agent setup, where different AI agents handle different tasks and work together to give clear, reliable insights for clinical research.

 # 🎯 Overview:

 This workshop teaches you how to build a production-ready multi-agent system that can intelligently route queries across different data sources and provide comprehensive clinical research insights.
 The system orchestrates specialized agents through a supervisor to deliver contextual answers from:

-Structured Clinical Data - Querying clinical trial databases with natural language Internal Documents - Searching clinical trial documentation and metadata Biomedical Literature - Accessing PubMed research papers and studies
+Structured Clinical Data - Querying oncology clinical trial databases with natural language Internal Documents - Searching oncology clinical trial documentation and metadata Biomedical Literature - Accessing PubMed research papers and studies

 <img width="562" height="277" alt="image" src="https://github.com/user-attachments/assets/ec91eff7-cc5f-4415-9608-6b6494d8e520" />